Lady Charlotte Bury: Lady-in-waiting to Caroline of Brunswick

+Literary career

 After her marriage to Bury, she made various contributions to light literature; some of her novels were very popular, although now almost forgotten.
 When the Diary illustrative of the Times of George IV appeared in two volumes in 1838, with a further two volumes being added in 1839. it was thought to bear evidence of a familiarity with the scenes depicted which could only be attributed to Lady Charlotte.
 It was reviewed with much severity, and attributed to her ladyship by both the Edinburgh and Quarterly Reviews.
 The diary was a big success and several editions sold out in a few weeks.
-The charge of the authorship was not denied, and no one has since claimed to have written the diary, which public libraries began to catalogue under Lady Charlotte's name.
+The charge of the authorship was not denied, and no one else has claimed to have written the diary, which public libraries began to catalogue under Lady Charlotte's name.
 Volume 3 of the Diary was discovered by William Michael Rossetti to contain an encounter with William Blake; a rare description of the poet and artist from a contemporary.